A client recently ask “Do I still have to pay child support for my 17 year old who has a baby of their own?”

 How We Can Help

-Family Dispute Resolution – Pre-Mediation Preparation Process$363.00 GST Add to cart Family Dispute Resolution
+Family Dispute Resolution – Pre-Mediation Preparation Process$363.00 Add to cart Family Dispute Resolution